cdl-geneseo/geneseo-dictionary/R/Re-rack.md

 # Re-rack

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Re-rack

 Created by  Unknown User (gmm6), last modified on Nov 15, 2010

 (vb.)
 To request for a rearrangement of the remaining cups in a game of beer pong.
 Usage is not specific to Geneseo.
 Similar definitions can be found in the Urban Dictionary.  &quot;Our cups are too far apart.
 Let's re-rack.&quot;  Martinelli, N-R, 2010.